google-research/google-research/slot_attention/README.md

 ## Object Discovery

-To train the object discovery model, navigate to the `google_research` directory and run:
+To train the object discovery model, navigate to the parent directory (`google-research`) and run:

 ```
 python -m slot_attention.object_discovery.train